flutter/website/src/docs/development/ui/animations/tutorial.md

 generates a new number, the current frame is marked dirty, which forces `build()` to be called again.
 In `build()`, the container changes size because its height and width now use `animation.value` instead of a hardcoded value.
-Dispose of the controller when the animation is finished to prevent memory leaks.
+Dispose of the controller when the `State` object is discarded to prevent memory leaks.

 With these few changes, you’ve created your first animation in Flutter!